 Despite the usual cheetah behaviour of abandoning unwell cubs, Aero continued to care for Storm, with an instinct that he could pull through.
 Intervention, however, was necessary to provide the young cub with the proper nutrients and medical support.

-Overtime, our ranger Savannah dedicatedly built trust with Aero, and she was able to give the cubs additional natural food and supplements.
+Overtime, our ranger dedicatedly built trust with Aero, and she was able to give the cubs additional natural food and supplements.
 Gradually, Storm miraculously regained mobility.

 Once all three cubs were strong enough, the family were released into a larger area of the reserve to begin hunting.
 Aero adapted to the wild well, successfully providing for her cubs who learnt critical survival skills.